August 13, 2025, 5:27 am | Read time: 3 minutes

 All four iPhone 17 models could become more expensive

-Recent information from well-known industry analyst Jeff Pu seems to confirm that Apple might make the iPhone 17 series models more expensive, as reported by MacRumors.
-At the end of July, Jeffries analyst Edison Lee reportedly mentioned a possible price increase of 50 U.S. dollars.
-The frequently cited leaker Setsuna Digital also confirmed this figure in a post on Weibo.
-“MacRumors” also refers to other Wall Street insiders who believe the iPhone 17 could be up to 100 USD more expensive.
+Recent information from well-known industry analyst Jeff Pu seems to confirm that Apple might make the iPhone 17 series models more expensive, as reported by “MacRumors.”
+At the end of July, Jeffries analyst Edison Lee reportedly spoke of a possible $50 price increase.
+The frequently cited leaker Setsuna Digital also confirms this figure in a post on Weibo.
+“MacRumors” also points to other Wall Street insiders who believe the iPhone 17 could be up to $100 more expensive.

 iPhone 17 Pro with more storage?